Create a Website Account - Manage notification subscriptions, save form progress and more.

 The equalization rate in the City of Schenectady is determined by the New York State Office of Real Property Tax Services (ORPTS).
 Equalization seeks to measure the relationship of locally assessed values to an ever-changing real estate market.
 In order to distribute school district or county taxes among municipalities, the level of assessment must be equalized.

-Copies of the assessment roll can be found at the Schenectady County Office Building on the third floor, in the City of Schenectady Assessment Bureau, City of Schenectady Clerk’s Office, and on the City of Schenectady website.
+Copies of the assessment roll can be found on the City of Schenectady website and County of Schenectady website.

 Please note that the Board of Assessment Review is only required to provide you with the results of the outcome and these results may not include an explanation.
 The staff members of the Assessment Bureau are not privy to the deliberations of the Board of Assessment Review and will not be able to explain the results to you.